bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 - If the operation returns an _Error_, the JSON response is: [Error](#3322-error).

-#### 3.5.1.2. rpc feature-flags
+#### 4.4.1.2. rpc feature-flags

-Show the features of the RPC server.
+Show the features of the RPC daemon.

 Options: None